bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

 For a standard ANSI build (using the fixed layout plate) you need 121 switches, 6 2u stabilizers, and 1 6.25u stabilizer.

-## Parts needed only for the soldered PCB variant
+## Additional parts needed only for the soldered PCB variant

 | Description                                        | Qty per board | Type                                                   |
 | -------------------------------------------------- | ------------- | ------------------------------------------------------ |
 | 1KΩ 1/4W through-hole resistor for lock LEDs       | 3             | Off-the-shelf                                          |

-## Parts recommended for the hotswap variant
+## Additional parts recommended for the hotswap variant

 | Description                                            | Qty per board | Type          | Notes                                                                                                                                           |
 | ------------------------------------------------------ | ------------- | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |